Indians' Ramirez, Reyes isolated after COVID-19 violations - WTMJ

 AP Sports Writer

+CLEVELAND (AP) — For the third time in less than a year, the Cleveland Indians are having to isolate players because they broke COVID-19 protocols.

-CLEVELAND (AP) — Cleveland Indians third baseman José Ramírez and slugger Franmil Reyes have been isolated from their teammates at spring training after breaking COVID-19 protocols.
+Third baseman José Ramírez and slugger Franmil Reyes are being kept away from their teammates at spring training in Arizona after they reported to the team that they went out to dinner in violation of team and Major League Baseball regulations.

-Manager Terry Francona said Sunday that the two players have been sent to their temporary homes in Arizona as the Indians await word from the league as to when they can rejoin the team.
+Manager Terry Francona said Sunday that the two players were sent to their temporary homes as the Indians await word from the league as to when they can rejoin the team.

-Francona said Reyes drove to the Indians’ exhibition game on Friday in Mesa and went to get a haircut following the 10-4 win.

-Reyes, who had a similar misstep last year when spring training resumed after the coronavirus-caused shutdown, told the Indians that he and Ramirez then went out to dinner and were indoors, which violates COVID-19 guidelines established by Major League Baseball and the players’ union.
+Francona said Reyes, who had a virus-related misstep last season, and Ramirez went out to dinner on Friday following an exhibition game in Mesa against the Chicago Cubs.

-“We’re pretty fortunate here,” Francona said.
+“We’re pretty fortunate here,” Francona said on a Zoom call.
 “We have some medical people who are right on top of things and they came right to me and they said: ‘Look, this is what we’re doing.
 We’re informing the league.’
 The players themselves actually self-reported that they had made a mistake.

 “So we told them: ‘This is not our rules.
 These are the rules that the players’ association and Major League Baseball came up with.
 We have to enforce them.’”

-Francona said he has spoken to both players, who understand they could have put others in jeopardy.
+Francona said he hoped to have more information about the situation later.
+He spoken to both players, and they they understood they could have put others in jeopardy.

 “They were both upfront and honest with us about what happened,” Francona said.
 “We’re not trying to put guys in the penalty box.
 We try to talk to guys almost every day.
 ‘Hey, this is gonna happen if — it doesn’t matter if you agree with it or not.
 These are the protocols that are in place and you have to live by it.’”

+When spring training resumed last year after being stopped due to the pandemic, Reyes was forced to quarantine after the team learned via a social media posting that he attended a July 4 party while wearing a mask.

-Last season, the Indians were forced to isolate starting pitchers Mike Clevinger and Zach Plesac when they broke COVID-19 protocols by going out to eat while the team was in Chicago.
-Clevinger was traded to San Diego a few weeks later.
+A month later, the Indians placed pitchers Mike Clevinger and Zach Plesac on the restricted list after they broke protocols by going out to dinner while the team was in Chicago.
+Clevinger, who was traded a few weeks later to San Diego, initially didn’t disclose he had been out with Plesac.

+Francona understands that players may be fatigued by the COVID-19 guidelines, but they’re in place to protect their safety.

+“I do get it.
+I have it (fatigue) too,” he said.
+“Everybody wants to get rid of your mask and it’d be nice to go sit in a restaurant.
+Those aren’t the conditions we’re playing under.
+I also know those guys are young and it’s not normal to be cooped up.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports